With several on-site restaurants, you certainly won’t go hungry at Dreams Las Mareas Costa Rica. Trust me, you won’t go thirsty either.

 First of all, at the restaurant that supposedly specializes in tropical cocktails, I tried to order a Malibu Bay Breeze.
 I say tried because our waitress had no clue what that drink was.
-I can understand not having Malibu because that is a specific brand.
-You’re telling me a tropical resort doesn’t have a coconut rum at its bars though?
+I understand not having Malibu because that is a specific brand.
+Yet, you’re telling me a tropical resort doesn’t have a coconut rum at its bars?
 I doubt it.
 Despite trying to explain the simple recipe to her, my drink was certainly not a bay breeze.

 Then we tried to order ceviche only to find out from our waitress that all the ceviches were part of a buffet.
 Across the board, the resort’s restaurant employees could do a better job of explaining how each restaurant works when a guest is first seated.
 Once we explored the buffet, we weren’t impressed with the ceviche offerings.
 Maybe I’ve just become a ceviche snob after traveling in Peru.

 We ended up ordering burgers.
 Then we waited.
 And we waited.
 And we waited some more.
 Not a single server checked on us.
 Other diners came, ate, and left.
 Two burgers was all we needed, and these aren’t even hand formed patties.
 One of the servers even told us that the burgers are made from frozen patties “like at McDonald’s.”
 Except I’d take a McDonald’s burger over the one that took 40 minutes to be delivered to my table any day.
 After our burgers arrived, we realized they were definitely not worth the wait.
 I believe we tossed the word “gross” around a couple times, and that’s how we ended up at …

 Manatees, Barracuda & Barefoot Grill: Eat And Drink Poolside